List of Works P to S

 2023 Size 6Ocm x 75cm Acrylics on Canvas

-Spirit of a Medicine Bowl Portrays the connection between spirituality and medicine for maoridom to heal beyond the body to the soul.
+Spirit of a Medicine Bowl Portrays the connection between spirituality and medicine to heal beyond the body to the soul.
+These were old time practices that are being revilalised as alternate western medicines.
+Many of our medicinal practices have been plagiarized by western medicine but mum reminded me it takes more than a book to find Maori truth.

 2024 Size 6Ocm x 75cm Acrylics on Canvas

-Stepping Stones The way through the maze of chants and prayers to the other side of life itself Hawaiikinui.
+Stepping Stones The way through a maze of chants and prayers to the other side of life itself our heavens of many Hawaiikinui.

 1998 Size 9O cm x 60 cm Acrylics on Canvas